jefftriplett/django-podcast/trunk/readme.txt

     `http://www.example.com/podcasts/title-of-show/title-of-episode/`

-The `/podcasts/` portion of the URL is hard coded into the URLs.
-Default templates showing examples of how each URL are included.
+The `/podcasts/` portion of the URL is hard coded into the URL configuration.
+Beautifully designed default templates are included, so feel free to share your URLs after saving a show and an episode to show off!
+Note that the templates were not stress tested in Internet Explorer 6 or 7, but work on Web standards browsers.

 == FeedBurner and iTunes URLs ==

 After saving at least one show and one episode, consider submitting your feed URL to [http://www.feedburner.com FeedBurner] for keeping track of podcast subscriber statistics.
-Your feed URL should be something like:
+Your feed URL should be something like, where `title-of-show` is the slug of your show:

     `http://www.example.com/podcasts/title-of-show/feed/`

-Where `title-of-show` is the slug of your show.
 Remember to check the checkbox for "I'm a podcaster!"
 Your new FeedBurner URL should be something like:

     `http://feeds.feedburner.com/TitleOfShow`

-You can now return to your website's admin and paste this URL into your Show object's FeedBurner text input.
+You can now return to your website's admin and paste this URL into your Show's FeedBurner textbox.
 For bonus points, [https://phobos.apple.com/WebObjects/MZFinance.woa/wa/publishPodcast submit your FeedBurner URL to the iTunes Store].
 Your iTunes podcast URL should then be something like:

     `http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewPodcast?id=000000000`

 The advantage of submitting your FeedBurner URL to the iTunes Store allows you to track show statistics while also giving users the advantage of using the friendly iTunes interface.
-Return to the admin again and paste the iTunes show URL into the Show object's iTunes URL text input.
+Return to the admin again and paste the iTunes show URL into the Show's iTunes URL textbox.
 Promote either the FeedBurner URL or the iTunes URL using each respective template tag on your website (in the simplest example):

     `{{ show.feedburner }}`